yxngalex/weather-app-backend/README.md

 > Weather App Backend that communicates with [OpenWeatherMap](https://openweathermap.org/api).

-Returns a JSON to the [front](https://github.com/yxngalex/weather-app-react), and writes utilizes functionality such as Autocomplete.
+Returns a JSON to the [front](https://github.com/yxngalex/weather-app-react), and utilizes functionality such as Autocomplete.

 ## Installation